 CH: What are some themes or topics that the artists you visited seem to hold in common?

-This is an excellent question, answered elsewhere in this interview.
-Identity politics of race, gender, and class are being universally addressed.
-Artists can be effective catalysts for change, so the crucial issues of segregation, homelessness, opioid addiction, institutionalized incarceration, toxic masculinity, serial exploitation of Appalachia, and other hot-button topics, could be further addressed ?.
-Critical discourses are hampered in part by a culture of regimented politeness and lingering segregation.
-The consequences of fracturing the state into 120 counties is complicated further by the underrepresentation of Asian-American, LGBTQ, and indigenous artists that may be the combined result of immigration patterns, discrimination, and a wish to remain under the radar.
-Skylar Smith’s40 exhibition Ballot Box, at Louisville Metro Hall was particularly illuminating.
-Brianna Harlan’s41 installation that chronicled her grandmother being denied voting because she, on command by a voting site official, allegedly sang the Star Spangled Banner off-key, was especially arresting and poignant.
-I appreciate the energy and dedication that self-taught artist Jaylin Stewart invests in her painted portrait s series that she also executes in chalk on city streets.
-I was not able to experience the powerful poetry and performances of Hannah Drake but we spoke about her forceful enacted oratories on the subject of social justice.
-I was struck by the art of Thaniel Ion Lee, whose art which transcends physical restrictions and takes flight in highly detailed drawings, photo self-portraits, fine digital images, and instructional word-images.
+Particularly arresting and poignant, Brianna Harlan’s installation in Skylar Smith’s exhibition Ballot Box, at Louisville Metro Hall, chronicled her grandmother being denied voting because she, on command by an election official, allegedly sang the Star Spangled Banner off-key.
+I appreciate the energy and dedication that self-taught artist Jaylin Stewart invests in her painted portrait series that she also executes in chalk on city streets.
+I was not able to experience the powerful poetry and performances of Hannah Drake but we spoke about her forceful enacted oratories on social justice.
+I was struck by the art of Thaniel Ion Lee that transcends physical restrictions and takes flight in highly detailed drawings, photo self-portraits, fine digital images, and instructional word-images.